 Is microblading right for me?

-A lot of people are learning about microblading and are interested in it as a service!
-It's so great, but unfortunately, not everyone is a candidate for microblading!
+A lot of people are learning about "microblading" and are interested in it as a service!
+Unfortunately, not everyone is a candidate for plain microblading!
+Fear not, we have other brow options for you, but keep reading so you can learn about microblading candidacy.

 The following is a questionnaire for potential clients.
 Please take a moment to look it over now and learn about why we ask these questions.